We compared unlimited data phone plans to help you find the best one

 - T-Mobile One Plus -- 10GB per month of mobile hotspot LTE data

-- Sprint Unlimited Freedom -- 500MB per month of mobile hotspot LTE data
+- Sprint Unlimited Basic -- 500MB per month of mobile hotspot LTE data

 - T-Mobile One -- hotspot access only at 3G data speeds

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of July 16, 2018.